lydiacodesdaily/leetcode-daily/README.md

 # 🧠 Lydia's LeetCode Daily Log (2025– )

 Hi!
-I’m Lydia — a senior software engineer building deeper mastery in algorithms, system design, and technical interviewing.
+I’m Lydia — an ex–Senior Software Engineer currently focused on deepening my mastery of algorithms, system design, and clean code through daily technical interview prep.

+This repository is a **daily log of my LeetCode journey**, as I prepare for software engineering roles at the intersection of **AI, public sector technology, and inclusive engineering teams**.

-This repo is a **daily log of my LeetCode + technical interview preparation journey**, with joining AI-forward organizations like OpenAI - and creating a more inclusive tech world for neurodivergent developers like myself.
+My long-term mission is to contribute to AI-forward organizations like OpenAI and help build a more inclusive tech world — especially for **neurodivergent developers** like myself.

 ---